WasmEdge/WasmEdge/docs/book/en/src/sdk/go/ref.md

 # WasmEdge Go v0.12.0 API references

+This doc has moved to https://wasmedge.org/docs/embed/go/reference/0.12.0.
+Please use our new docs.

+---

 The following are the guides to working with the WasmEdge-Go SDK.

 **This document is for the `v0.12.0` version.
 For the older `v0.11.2` version, please refer to the [document here](0.11.2/ref.md).**